Fountain Tire

 Customer Service

-Many customers praised the staff for their friendliness and helpfulness, particularly highlighting Darren and his team for going above and beyond.
+Many customers praised the friendly and helpful staff, particularly highlighting the exceptional service provided by Darren and his team.

 Pricing Issues

-Several reviews mentioned concerns about high prices and upselling tactics, with customers feeling they were charged for unnecessary services.
+Several reviews mentioned concerns about high prices and upselling tactics, with customers feeling they were charged excessively for services.

-Customers appreciated the quick service for tire repairs and installations, although some expressed frustration over long wait times for simple tasks.
+Customers appreciated the quick turnaround for tire repairs and installations, often noting efficient service.

 • KM